junxit/us-congress-code/title-26/chapter-1/sec-50.md

 ### Savings Provision

+For provisions that amendment made by section 401(d)(3)(B)(ii) of Pub.
+L. 115–141 not apply to expenditures made in taxable years beginning before Jan.
+1, 2011, in the case of the repeal of section 48D(e)(1) of this title, see section 401(d)(3)(C) of Pub.
+L. 115–141, set out as a note under section 48D of this title.
+For provisions that nothing in amendment by section 401(d)(3)(B)(ii) of Pub.
+L. 115–141 be construed to affect treatment of certain transactions occurring, property acquired, or items of income, loss, deduction, or credit taken into account prior to Mar.
+23, 2018, for purposes of determining liability for tax for periods ending after Mar.
+23, 2018, see section 401(e) of Pub.
+L. 115–141, set out as a note under section 23 of this title.
 For provisions that nothing in this section be construed to affect treatment of certain transactions occurring, property acquired, or items of income, loss, deduction, or credit taken into account prior to Nov.
 5, 1990, for purposes of determining liability for tax for periods ending after Nov.
 5, 1990, see section 11821(b) of Pub.
 L. 101–508, set out as a note under section 45K of this title.